E-commerce

 Media governance

-DAM (digital asset management) for web, print, and social versions: avoid distributing old photos after a product redesign.
+DAM (digital asset management) for web, print, social versions: avoid distributing old photos after a product redesign.

 Translation workflow